Food Pantry Hours:

 To further their mission of providing assistance to families, the Food Pantry has joined forces with other agencies.
-Carol Stauberg, a nurse from St. Luke’s Clinic, provides families with information about health resources in the area.
-Rev. Don and Mary Twentyman encourage literacy by giving out children’s books.
+Carol Stautberg, a nurse from St. Luke’s Clinic, provides families with information about health resources in the area.
+Mary Twentyman of My Own Books encourages literacy by giving out children’s books.

 Volunteers wanting to participate in St. Mark’s Food Pantry are always welcome and can arrive at the church at 9:00 am on the second and fourth Monday (for set up) and on Tuesdays (for distribution) and will receive instructions from the Food Pantry staff.

 For more information on volunteering with the Food Pantry ministry or for receiving the food distribution, contact the church office, or Barry and Penny Place at firstname.lastname@example.org.

 In accordance with Federal Law and U.S. Department of Agriculture policy (en español), this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.